sicarlako/CET-Tool/readmefirst.txt

 Info:
 -Try it on the ACET reviewer
--Keep main.exe in a folder, it creates files around it -The input box for the answer key is highly sensitive, start from the top part and just paste
+-Keep main.exe in a folder, it creates files around it -The input box for the answer key is highly sensitive, remove everything, start from the top part and just paste
 -Use X for both the answer key and answer sheet for bonuses -You can use lowercase to answer if you like
--When you create a new answer sheet it deletes everything previously in the file, just create a copy of it if you want to save it
+-When you create a new answer sheet it deletes everything previously in the file, just create a copy of it if you want to save it -Kinda slow the first time you open it
 -No it's not a virus, it doesn't have permission on anything secure.
 Your anti-virus is freaking out because it's from an unknown source.
 I don't even know how networks work